pratikbutani/WAStickerApp-JSON-Generator/README.md

 - Licence Agreement Website
 - Images (Only .webp)

-It will give full pack array in JSON.
+It will give full array in JSON as below:

 **Format:**
 ```